-Any student who transfers equivalent course(s) to one of the above will take the next class in Hope's sequence of Biblical classes: BIB4200 Biblical Theology; BIB4 Gospel Exegetical Elective; BIB NT Exegetical Elective.
-The intent is that transfer students will take four Bible courses at HIU.
+Any student who transfers equivalent course(s) to one of the above will take the next class in Hope's sequence of Biblical Studies classes: BIB4200 Biblical Theology; BIB4 Gospel Exegesis Elective; BIB NT Exegetical Elective.
+The intent is that transfer students will take four Biblical Sutdies courses at HIU.

-- Military transfer courses should be reported on form DD295 for personnel still in service and on DD214 for those discharged. - 5.
-Undergraduate residency requirements: For the A.A. degree, the last 18 units of credit must be taken at Hope.
-For the B.A. the last 30 units of credit must be taken under the direction of the university with at least 24 of the last 30 units taken at Hope.
+- 4. Military transfer courses should be reported on form DD295 for personnel still in service and on DD214 for those discharged. - 5.
+Undergraduate residency requirements: For the A.A. degree, at least the last 18 units of credit must be taken at Hope.
+For the B.A. at least the last 30 units of credit must be taken under the direction of the university with at least 24 of the last 30 units taken at Hope.
 At least 50% of the major must be taken at Hope. - 6.
 Hope has adopted the IGETC Policy (Intersegmental General Education Transfer Curriculum).
 The IGETC is a 37-39 unit general education program by which California community college students may fulfill lower division general education requirements when transferring to the CSU or UC system.
 The IGETC is accepted provided that it is completed and certified before enrolling at Hope.
 Students transferring with an IGETC certificate will be considered as having met the General Education requirement in the Leadership and Ethics Core for their chosen major.
 Credit awarded will not exceed the number of units on their IGETC certification.
-(Note: This policy does

-- not apply to Liberal Studies majors and Liberal Arts majors with CSUF contract programs because of specific requirements in those majors). - 7.
+(Note: This policy does not apply to Liberal Studies majors and Liberal Arts majors with CSUF contract programs because of more specific course requirements in those majors). - 7.
 Hope has adopted a transfer policy for community college transfer students.
 Students transferring an accredited, nonprofessional, transfer specific A.A. degree will be considered as having met up to 43 units of General Education requirements in the Leadership and Ethics Core for the student's selected major.
-The exact number of units will depend on the transfer level of the courses making up the A.A. degree and the G.E. requirements for the major (Note: This policy does not apply to Liberal Studies majors and Liberal Arts majors with CSUF contract programs because of specific requirements in those majors).
-The A.A. must include 3 semester units of composition and 3 of literature, college level algebra, a lab science, 6 units of humanities and 9 units of history/social science. - 8.
-The Admissions Office also has Transfer Guides available which are specifically matched to individual community colleges in the Southern California region.
+The exact number of units will depend on the transfer level of the courses making up the A.A. degree and the G.E. requirements for the major (Note: This policy does not apply to Liberal Studies majors and Liberal Arts majors with CSUF contract programs because of more specific course requirements in those majors).
+The completed A.A. degree from a community college must include 3 semester units of composition and 3 of literature, college level algebra, a lab science, 6 units of humanities and 9 units of history/social science.

+8. The Admissions Office also has Transfer Guides available which are specifically matched to individual community colleges in the Southern California region.
 Following the guide for your community college in preparation for transfer to Hope is the best strategy a student can choose to maximize their transferable credit toward completion of a Bachelor's degree.